chuangcaleb/obsidian-caleb-public/Making My Website Guestbook.md

 At work, we use Google Sheets to manage internationalisation/translation text variants and feature flags, published as JSON endpoints.
 I realised that this was the key to the simple workflow that I minimally needed!

 I'm using simple [Google Forms](https://support.google.com/a/users/answer/9303071?hl=en) to collect responses and save them in a Google Sheet.
 That’s basically the form and storage, sorted.
-I won’t go into details why they meet the criteria, but they completely do.
+I think they’re common and intuitive, so I won’t go into details why they meet the criteria.
+But they **completely** do.

 To verify people, I enable the `Collect email addresses of participants` and `Collect verified emails` form options.
 This means that they must sign in with an authenticated Google account to submit the form.
 After people write and submit their posts, I did enable sending a notification on form entry.